Germany, Iran pledge to revive economic ties after long freeze

 Gabriel signalled the move at a meeting with Iranian Oil Minister Bijan Namdar Zangeneh during the visit, which is also the first to the country by a senior member of a Western government since the nuclear agreement last week.

-Gabriel, who also met President Hassan Rouhani and Foreign Minister Mohammad Javad Zarif, is travelling with a delegation of German industry representatives keen to move back into the Iranian market, particularly the lucrative energy sector.
+Gabriel is travelling with a delegation of German industry representatives, who are keen to move back into the Iranian market, particularly the lucrative energy sector.

-The trip is a delicate one for Gabriel, partly because of Germany's close ties with Israel, Iran's sworn enemy.

-"We have talked about human rights here and I also made it clear that Israel's right to exist is an indispensable condition for Germany," Gabriel told German broadcaster ARD in an interview recorded in Tehran and aired on Monday evening.

-German exports to Iran hit 4.7 billion euros in 2010 but then more than halved by 2013 as the West tightened the sanctions imposed over Iran's nuclear programme.
+German exports to Iran hit 4.4 billion euros in 2005 but then slumped to 1.8 billion by 2013 as the West tightened the sanctions imposed over Iran's nuclear programme.
 However, the agreement between Iran and six world powers including Germany has opened the prospect that the sanctions will be removed.

 Iran once produced more oil than Saudi Arabia and was able to extract more than 6 million barrels per day in the 1970s, but its output has fallen below 4 million bpd over the past decade due to the sanctions and under-investment.